Configuring Discovery Views for Primo VE

 Highlight reference entry on top

-When selected, this option displays a short topic overview, which is derived from a reference entry for a CDI collection that has been activated in Alma, on top of the results list.
-For more information, see Displaying Reference Entries for Topic Overviews.
+When selected, this option displays a short topic overview derived from a reference entry for a CDI collection that has been activated in Alma at the top of the results list.
+For more information, see Configuring the Display of Reference Entries for Topic Overviews.

 Related records display